 Jumanji: Welcome to the Jungle

-22 years after the classic Robin Williams version comes a brand new Jumanji adventure, starring Dwayne 'The Rock' Johnson as Dr. Smolder Bravestone.
+Twenty-two years after the classic Robin Williams version comes a brand new Jumanji adventure, starring Dwayne 'The Rock' Johnson as Dr. Smolder Bravestone.

-This time it's not a board game but an old video console that sucks four high school kids into the jungle, where they face the arduous task of having to beat the game before they can return home.
+This time it's not a board game, but an old video console that sucks four high-school kids into the jungle, where they face the arduous task of having to beat the game before they can return home.

 Expect plenty of cheesy jokes and plenty of shots of The Rock sweating.

 The Greatest Showman